openenergymonitor/guide/source/setup/index.markdown

 - Energy monitoring add-on node
 - Optional add-on if more then two circuits need to be monitored or if WiFi / Ethernet connectivity is not available at utility meter
 - RF Range is approximately similar to home WiFi and can be affected by obstacles e.g. thick stone walls
-- Up to 4 x emonTx can be connected to a single emonPi
+- Up to 2x emonTx can be connected to a single emonPi
 - To connect an emonTx see: [Setup > Adding Energy Monitoring Node](/setup/emontx)

 <p class='note'>